hackclub/auth/README.md

 - Separate objects for "Emails" and "SMS" in DB
 - "API Request" object in DB

+Notes:

+- Need to test for SQL-injection equivalent in Airtable filters

 To-Do:

 - [ ] Implement routes until it's feature complete with what exists today in prod